 2. Speak the user’s language.

-Use words, images, and concepts that are familiar to everyone.
+The second of our website design tips also focuses on the user, and communication.
+Great sites don’t use jargon, they use words, images, and concepts that are familiar to everyone.
 Avoid technical terms and follow conventions that make information flow in a natural, logical order.
 Think of websites aimed at kids, where the copy is simple, playful, and clear—yours should be just as accessible.

 3. Facilitate user control and freedom.